-Just as people differ, so every nose is different; a nose may be too long, too wide, or even crooked.
+Just as people differ, so too is every nose different: a nose may be too long, too wide, or even crooked.
 Every nasal operation is different as well.
 The alterations we recommend will be dependent upon your sex, age, skin thickness, and complexion.
 The goal of surgery is to carefully tailor your nose, creating a natural look that doesn’t have an “operated” appearance.

 Before your surgery, we will perform a complete facial analysis, including the examination of photographs.
 The operation is planned in much the same way an architect plans a house; careful analysis and a thorough discussion with the patient is the key.
 The desired result of cosmetic nasal surgery is to “create” a nose that is in harmony with the other facial features.
 Occasionally, it is necessary to recommend additional procedures, such as chin augmentation, to adequately improve your profile.

 We always prefer to wait until the nose has reached full “mature” growth.
 In a female, this is approximately age 15 to 16, in a male 17 to 18.
 However, if a severe deformity secondary to an injury were present, corrections would be performed at an earlier age.

 We do ask you to come to the office/hospital several hours before your surgery is scheduled.
 Medications are given before the operation to help prevent infection, promote healing, and reduce swelling after the surgery.
 You can expect the operation to last 1½ to 2½ hours.

 In general, you should expect to have no scars on the outside of your nose.
 Sometimes, when performing a major correction or in a case of significant deviation secondary to injury, a small incision is placed under the tip of the nose to provide better visualization.
 Also, when narrowing of the nostrils is desired, we place incisions in the crease between the nostrils and the cheek, resulting in small scars that heal rapidly and become inconspicuous within a short time.